-The key thing to note is that the QLD will no longer exist.
-The SRA has published no opinion as to the requirements for passing Stage (i) of the assessment.
-A vital issue being discussed is that the education provider will not set the assessment, preferring instead a centralised assessment strategy - which means that the current model of content dissemination-assessment will be defunct.
+The key thing to note is that the QLD and the LPC will no longer exist.
+The SRA has published no opinion as to the requirements for passing Stage (i) of the proposed assessment method.
+A vital issue being discussed is that the education provider will not set the assessment, preferring instead a centralised assessment strategy - which means that the current model of content dissemination $\rightarrow$ assessment will be defunct, and so will the need to assess critical reasoning skills at this early stage.